 Sometimes, companies combine their various systems and tools to create one more efficient and effective platform.

 Product development teams often see “discovery” as just a process and misunderstand its role.
 It requires a user-centered, data-driven, and continuously evolving mindset to build products that solve real-world problems.
 Not paying attention to user problems can lead to the development of products that end up ruining the project.

-So who are they – people that involved?
-Let’s get better understanding about product team.
+So who are they – the people that are involved?
+Let’s get a better understanding of the product team.